 Submitted by guest blogger Eileen Mowrey

 Fall in Saranac Lake is simply unmatched.
 The scenery?
 Spectacular.
 The atmosphere?
 Warm and welcoming.
-Surrounded by mountains aflame with red, orange, and yellow leaves, downtown feels like a movie set—nearly too perfect to be true.
+Surrounded by mountains aflame with red, orange, and yellow leaves, downtown feels like a movie set — nearly too perfect to be true.
 But it is real, and it’s yours to explore!
 See for yourself why this small Adirondack town prides itself on being decidedly different and spend a perfect fall day in Saranac Lake.
+Explore where to go, what to do, and especially where to eat!

 With your appetite sated, it’s time to hit the trail.
 Head to the trailhead for Baker Mountain, tucked behind Moody Pond on the edge of the village.
 One of the mountains featured in the Saranac Lake 6er challenge, Baker is a family-friendly hike that offers a sweeping view of town and the foliage-filled mountains that lie beyond.
 While Baker’s actual summit is surrounded by trees, outcroppings on almost every side provide stunning vistas.
 The 0.9-mile trail is easy to follow, but you should still wear proper footwear (no flip-flops or sandals) as the terrain is rocky and steep at times.